Last Updated on May 17, 2021 by Michael Joseph

 Also, another small trial found that consumption of fiber from flaxseed may reduce appetite in young male participants (33).

-As shown in this article, flaxseed contains a good range of nutrients and offers several health benefits.
+As shown in this article, flaxseed contains a good range of nutrients and may offer several benefits.

-While this is not a problem specifically with flaxseed alone, significant intakes of fiber can sometimes cause gastrointestinal complaints such as abdominal pain, bloating, and gas for some individuals.
-This is particularly the case when there is sudden dietary change (40, 41, 42).
+While this is not a problem specifically with flaxseed alone, suddenly adding significant amounts of fiber can sometimes cause gastrointestinal complaints such as abdominal pain, bloating, and gas for some individuals.
+This is particularly the case when there is a very quick dietary change (34, 35, 36).